KevinVuk2/side_project_1_python/README.md

-# These are the Projects I did while studying Data Analysis
+# This is a  Project I did while studying Data Analysis